Mechazo11/Genetic_Algorithm_2D_Rosenbrock/README.md

 Known dependencies
 1. Statistics Toolbox -- randsample

-## Usage
+## How to use
 1. Run GA_rosenbrock.mlx
 2. Choose N as a even number
-3. Choose num_iter to run Genetic Algorithm for "num_iter" generations
+3. Set "num_iter" to run Genetic Algorithm for "num_iter" generations
 3. Supply U and L, the upper and lower bound values for x1,x2....xn
 4. Choose number of bits to represent design variables, bit_count = [8,16,32].
 I tested with 8 and 16
 5. Input target_x1 = known global optimium location for variable x1
 6. Input target_x2 = known global optimium location for variable x2
-7. Table and plot control variables can take a value between 0 and 1
+7. "Table" and "plot" control variables, takes a value between 0 and 1 [TODO need to check this again]

 ## Features
 * Single point cross over